-Most of us already know (mostly from personal experience…) that when it comes to the subject of disciplining children, many Malaysian parents believe that there is absolutely nothing wrong with a little bit of tough love.
+Many of us know (mostly from personal experience…) that when it comes to the subject of disciplining children, Malaysian parents believe that there is absolutely nothing wrong with some tough love.

-The survey which pools the opinions of 619 parents concluded that a majority of Malaysian households agree that physical means of discipline were necessary for keeping kids in line, proving that in the minds of Malaysian parents, a good beating never fails to straighten out a troubled child.
+The survey concluded that a majority of Malaysian households agree that physical means of discipline were necessary for keeping kids in line.

 YouGov survey found that only 47% of respondents agreed that physical punishment should be allowed in school, leaving 20% saying no, and the rest still undecided on the issue.